opennomad/parrot-server/README.md

 ```

 ### /echo
-The `/echo` endpoint will return the query string or body received
+The `/echo` endpoint will return the query string or body received.
+This also enables testing of transformations, etc of requests.

 ```
 # query string